Colour is power

 Overall, it’s the feeling, mood, and image that your brand or product creates, that matters and should still remain the key driver in choosing your brand colour/s.

 When choosing a colour for a business, knowing your brand values and ethos is the first step, followed closely by knowing your target audience.

 By choosing a colour that reflects your brand, you can influence the way consumers portray your product or business before even fully interacting with them.

 Colour palettes are a very important aspect of the design process at Ginger Root.
-The team base colour palette choices on the values, ethos and industry of a brand to ensure that the branding evokes relevant moods and feelings from consumers.
+The team base palette choices on the values, ethos and industry of a brand.
+As a result, this ensures that the branding evokes relevant moods and feelings from consumers.

 Getting colour blind?

 What to know more about the power of colour in design and how we can help you to create a bespoke brand just for your business?
 Please get in touch today!
 0115 88 00 181 | firstname.lastname@example.org